ietf-wg-ppm/draft-ietf-ppm-dap/charter.md

 or a public health authority might want to measure exposure to some disease without learning the identities of those exposed.
 In these cases, the entity taking the measurement is not interested in people's individual responses but rather in aggregated data (e.g., how many users had errors on site X).
-Conventional methods require collecting individual measurements and then aggregating them, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.
+Conventional methods require collecting individual measurements in plaintext and then aggregating them, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.

-New cryptographic techniques address this gap by splitting measurements between multiple, non-colluding servers which can jointly compute the aggregate value without either server learning the value of individual measurements.
+New cryptographic techniques address this gap through a variety of techiques, all of which aim to ensure that the server (or multiple, non-colluding servers) can compute the aggregated value without learning the value of individual measurements.
 The Privacy Respecting Incorporation of Values (PRIV) work will standardize protocols for deployment of these techniques on the Internet.
 This will include mechanisms for:

-- Client submission of individual measurements, including proofs of validity
+- Client submission of individual measurements
-- Verification of validity proofs by the servers
+- Verification of validity proofs by the server(s), if sent by client
-- Computation of aggregate values by the servers and reporting of results to the entity taking the measurement
+- Computation of aggregate values by the server(s) and reporting of results to the entity taking the measurement

-A successful PRIV system assumes that clients and the various servers are configured with each other's identities and details of the types of measurements to be taken.
+A successful PRIV system assumes that clients and servers are configured with each other's identities and details of the types of measurements to be taken.
 This is assumed to happen out of band and will not be standardized in this working group.